Skip to Main Content

 Sallie Mae Total cost of attendance

-SoFi Total cost of attendance
+SoFi 100% total cost of attendance

 How much should you borrow in student loans?

 Although student loan limits define how much you can borrow, you aren’t required to borrow the maximum if you don’t need it.
-Depending on the loan terms, it could take years to pay off the deb.
+Depending on the loan terms, it could take years to pay off the debt.
 The longer it takes, the more interest accrues — so it’s usually best to borrow just as much as you need.

 As a rule of thumb, try to keep your monthly student loan payment around 10 percent of your projected after-tax income your first year out of school.
 For example, if your take-home pay is $2,800 a month, then your student loan payments shouldn’t exceed $280.